Glossary

 Trigger List

-An abstraction rule type which checks parameters of transactions, such as actor, contract address, action/function name, message type, and parameters.
-Blockchain actions can be triggered – whether directly or by appending to messages.
-Rules are stored in user-state contracts and logic executed by the gatekeeper-message contract, where relevant rules are called authorizations.
-EVM targets currently only support actor and contract address filtering.
+A transaction policy type which checks parameters of transactions, such as actor, contract address, action/function name, message type, and parameters.
+Blockchain actions can be triggered β whether directly or by appending to messages.
+Policies are stored in user-state

 User Account Contract (UAC)